Harini-Gunasekaran/Projectwork2/README.md

 ## Title of the Project

-##Stock Price Prediction System Using Machine Learning
+## Stock Price Prediction system using machine learning
 The development of a Stock Price Prediction system using machine learning, aimed at analyzing historical market data to forecast future stock trends and assist investors in making informed decisions.
 ## About